ecwpz91/ecwpz91.github.io/_posts/2017-09-08-CloudForms via OpenShift using Docker.md

        # Press 'e' to edit the current entry
        # Move the cursor to the line that starts with linux16
        # Append 'rd.break'
-       # Press 'ctrl+x' to boot with these changes
+       # Press 'ctrl+x' to boot with these changes, then perform the following:

        # Remount the file system as read/write
        mount -o rw,remount /sysroot